vsoch/containershare/README.md

 You can browse available containers [here](https://vsoch.github.io/containershare).
 You can use a container is several ways!

  1. Follow [instructions](https://www.github.com/vsoch/forward) to configure the forward tool.
 There are also good instructions available in tutorials linked from that repository.
+Containers in the containershare library that are "forward friendly," meaning you are intended to use ssh forwarding from your local machine to interact with a web based notebook, are tagged with `forward`.
  2. Find a container you like, and pull directly with Docker or [Singularity](https://singularityware.github.io) for a shared HPC resource.
  3. Use the `containershare` library (under development) that will allow you to search container metadata and inspected content.